Skip to main

 Funkhouser Building Updates

-Help us raise $1M to name a classroom in the renovated Funkhouser Building in honor of DB!
+Help us raise $1M to name a classroom in the renovated Funkhouser Building, and an endowed scholarship, in honor of DB!

 Floor Plans Revealed